5.1) Velocity of Propagation

 The result obtained can be compared with the manufacturers quoted velocity factor.

 Note that the voltage null does not reach zero.
-This is because the reflected sine wave has a lower voltage than the forward sine wave due to the attenuation of the cable.
-The difference of these two values is therefore greater than zero.
-We record this voltage for use in the next measurement.
-This result also confirms that the Voltage and Current Detector measures the SUM voltage of the forward and reflected sine waves.
+This is because the REFLECTED signal has a lower voltage than the INCIDENT signal due to the attenuation of the cable.
+We record this voltage for use in calculations in later measurements.
+This result also confirms that the V/C Detector is measuring the SUM voltage of the INCIDENT and REFLECTED sine waves.